 Operate can create the following types of charts:

-- Bar - This type presents categorical data using bars with heights or lengths that are proportional to the values that they represent.
-In Operate, you can create them both horisontally and vertically.
+Bar - This type presents categorical data using bars with heights or lengths that are proportional to the values that they represent.
+In Operate, you can create them both horizontally and vertically.

-- Line - Similarly to the bar chart, it allows you to displays information as a series of data points, connected by straight lines.
+Line - Similarly to the bar chart, it allows you to display information as a series of data points, connected by straight lines.

-- Funnel - This chart type may help visualise stages in a sales process and/or potential revenue streams.
+Funnel - This chart type may help visualize stages in a sales process and/or potential revenue streams.

 Step 1: Get Started

 To get started creating a new chart report,

 Log into your account by going to operate.essensys.tech.

 You will now be asked to select the type of report that you want to create.
 Please select Chart.

 On the next screen, you can select the data that you would like to include in your report.
 You can choose up to four connected modules.
 Please note that only some modules connect to each other.
 If there is no module connection, then it means that the data cannot be put together in a report, so Operate will not list any further module.
 On this screen, simply select where you need to pull data from, under the Module 1 column.
 Operate will then reveal the connected modules, under the Module 2 column.
 If there are further modules you can connect, then you will see them listed under the Module 3 and Module 4 columns.